Frequently Asked Questions About Orientation for First-Year Students

 19. What are registration holds?

-Registration holds are departmental blocks that prevent you from registering until you speak to the indicated individual(s) in a department and provide necessary information or documentation.
-These holds are placed by different administrative departments to ensure that your academic, personal, or financial records are current and complete before you register for courses.
+Registration holds are departmental blocks that prevent you from registering until you speak to the indicated department and provide necessary information or documentation.

-20. How do I find out if I have holds?
-How do I clear holds?
+20. Why do I have holds and how do I clear them?

 21. What does Health Services require?

 All students are required to have a current health physical (within one year) and up-to-date immunizations.
-The Health Record and Physical Examination form must be completed and submitted to La Sierra University Health Services before attending classes.
+Find the forms here: Health Record and Physical Examination form

 22. How do I reserve a residence hall room for Fall 2013?